 - Employer Policies Involving the Flu Vaccine and Discrimination Under Title VII, SC Employers’ Blog, March 7, 2018

-- Legal Quick Hit: Compliance, Ethics & Government A Healthcare Perspective: The Role of Outside Counsel in Internal Investigations and Considerations Toward Protecting the Attorney Client Privilege, ACC webinar, June 19, 2018
+- Legal Quick Hit: Compliance, Ethics & Government A Healthcare Perspective: The Role of Outside Counsel in Internal Investigations and Considerations Toward Protecting the Attorney Client Privilege, Association of Corporate Counsel (ACC) webinar, June 19, 2018

 - New APRN Legislation, Womble Bond Dickinson Client Alert, June 1, 2018